 San Francisco.
 Brandon and Emily spend the day together doing touristy things.
-We get a montage of scenes that show them rekindling their romance: a ride on a horse carriage, Brandon chasing Emily down the street while they both laugh, Emily hand-feeding him a hot dog in a park, and the two returning from a visit to Alcatraz.
-After that, they stroll along the dock and look down at all the sea lions.
+We get a montage of scenes that show them rekindling their romance: a ride on a horse carriage, Brandon chasing Emily down the street while they both laugh, Emily hand-feeding him a hot dog in a park, and the two returning from a tour of Alcatraz.
+After that, the two stroll along the dock and look down at all the sea lions.
 Emily appears to be an expert on the subject, and explains that the sea lions migrated to the dock after the earthquake of '89...and even though people have tried to move them elsewhere, the sea lions seem to like it there best.
-Brandon says, “So do I” and leans in to kiss her.
-He then asks her which of them will be moving where so they can be together.
-Emily looks touched that he'd consider moving to San Francisco for her, and they kiss.
-Again.
+Brandon says, "So do I" and leans in to kiss her.
+He then asks her which of them will be moving where so they can be together...and Emily looks touched that he'd consider moving to San Francisco for her, and they kiss again.

 KEG house.
 Steve shows Keith the photo of himself wearing the flowered dress and wig, and to Steve's dismay, Keith orders him to put on that get-up again, go out in public, and hand out copies of the photo to whoever might want it.
 Why anyone would want a copy of that photo is beyond me.
 Keith then tells him about the upcoming KEG scavenger hunt, and informs him that his assignment is to break into Professor Randall's office and steal his signed Jackie Robinson baseball.
 He dangles a key in front of Steve's face, but Steve tells him to forget it, and tries to explain that the writers already did a similar storyline in Season 3 about a legacy key...and it almost got him thrown out of high school.
 Keith tells him he knows all about the legacy key fiasco, and says it was the reason they chose him for this particular mission.
 John Sears suddenly enters the room and snidely asks how everything is going...and Steve grabs the key from Keith and replies that everything is fine.

 Park.
 Ahn-drea and Jesse are strolling through the park before the softball game.
 He comes right out and asks her why a Jewish girl from Beverly Hills would want to date a Latino homeboy like himself.
-The question he really should be asking is why a nice, easygoing guy like himself would want to date a socially inept fussbudget like Ahn-drea.
-That said, Ahn-drea haughtily explains that she grew up in Van Nuys, not Beverly Hills, and that she's been out on dates with one white guy, one black guy, and one Republican...so dating a homeboy is soo not a big deal.
+The question he really should be asking is: why would a nice, easygoing guy like himself want to date a socially inept fussbudget like Ahn-drea.
+Ahn-drea haughtily explains that she grew up in Van Nuys, not Beverly Hills, and that she's been out on dates with one white guy, one black guy, and one Republican...and so dating "a homeboy" is soo not a big deal.
 Jesse seems satisfied with that answer and tells her that he's a second year law student at UCLA, and that he got his undergraduate degree at Yale.
 Ahn-drea grins at the mention of Yale, and Jesse says he had to be sure she'd go out with Jesse Vasquez the bartender, not Jesse Vasquez the future lawyer.

 The next morning, Brandon wakes Emily with a kiss.
 She sighs happily and says she'd love to wake up next to him every morning for the rest of her life.
 They lock lips again, and then Rosie interjects herself into their lives again to bring them breakfast and discreetly ask Brandon if he talked to Emily about the Cousteau Institute.
 He tells her he hasn't, and she tells him to get on with it, since her flight leaves in two days.
 She tells him he'd have to be a real douchebag if he allowed her to throw away her dream of becoming a marine biologist...and adds that if he really loves her, he'll make her go.

 California University.
 Kelly joins Brenda at a table in the Student Union as she's going over her lines for The Mask of Melancholy.
 Kelly asks her what time the show starts that evening, and Brenda tells her she doesn't have to come...and strongly advises her to pass on it.
-Kelly looks confused, so Brenda hands her the script, and points to the part that calls for her to strip naked.
-Kelly gasps, so Brenda gabbles about how standing on stage in the buff is a totally appropriate thing to do in a college play...and that she has to be willing to take chances as an artist.
-Kelly asks her if Mama and Papa Walsh are planning to come, and Brenda wryly says that she doesn't expect them to put in an appearance.
-Dylan comes over to the table with drinks and tells Brenda he's seen posters promoting the play all over campus...and hearing this makes her even more nervous, and she tries to convince Dylan to stay away from opening night, but he looks pretty eager to come.
+Kelly looks confused, so Brenda hands her the script and points to the part that calls for her to strip naked.
+Kelly gasps in horror, so Brenda gabbles about how standing on stage in the buff is a totally appropriate thing to do in a college play...and that she has to be willing to take chances as an artist.
+Kelly asks her if Mama and Papa Walsh are planning to come, and Brenda wryly says she doesn't expect them to put in an appearance.
+Dylan comes over to the table with drinks and tells Brenda he's seen posters promoting the play all over campus...and hearing this makes her even more nervous.
+She tries to convince Dylan to stay away from opening night, but he looks pretty eager to come.

 San Francisco.
 Brandon and Emily stroll near the Golden Gate Bridge.
-She's still trying to decide whether or not she wants to go to France, and asks Brandon if she should go...then worries about what will happen if it ends up being horrible.
-Brandon encourages her to take a leap of faith, and points out that if she doesn't go, she may regret it for the rest of her life.
+She's still trying to decide whether or not she wants to go to France and asks Brandon if she should go...then worries about what will happen if it ends up being horrible.
+Brandon encourages her to take a leap of faith and points out that if she doesn't go, she may regret it for the rest of her life.
 Emily thinks over this advice and agrees that she can't go backwards in life.
 Halle-fucking-lujah.
-They exchange I love yous for the hundredth time this episode, and he rushes her back to the apartment so she can pack up her stuff and we can all put an end to this tedious, repetitious, overly kissy storyline.
+The two exchange I love yous for the hundredth time this episode, and he rushes her back to the apartment so she can pack up her stuff and put an end to this tedious, repetitious, overly kissy storyline.

 The Peach Pit.
 Mama and Papa Walsh are eating out, and Nat stops by their table and asks them if Brandon is planning on returning to L.A.
 Papa Walsh gruffly retorts that he'd better, since he's already paid for his tuition next semester.
 Dylan then slouches into the diner and expresses his surprise seeing them eat out.
 Mama Walsh explains that with Brandon gone and Brenda busy with play rehearsals all evening, she decided to take the night off from her usual Holly Homemaker schtick.
 Dylan asks them if they're going to see Brenda's play later that evening, and they both look surprised.
 Clearly they had no idea that The Mask of Melancholy was being unleashed on the public this quickly.

 The Theataaah.
 The gang shows up to witness Brenda's stage acting debut.
 David clearly doesn't want to be there and asks someone to please explain to him what the hell experimental theater is.
-Uh, it's usually a pretty bad combination of writing and acting, David.
+Well, David...it's usually a very bad combination of writing and acting.
 Dylan arrives soon after, followed by Mama and Papa Walsh.
 Brenda peeks out at the audience from behind a long black curtain and is mortified when she sees her parents.

 Brenda's on stage, dressed in a strange looking black cape, and she's delivering her banal speech about lies and deception.
 Papa Walsh leans over and asks his wife, "Is it me, or is this really awful?" and Mama Walsh confirms that the play is indeed the shits.
 When the naked moment arrives, Kelly alerts the audience by exclaiming that Brenda's really, actually going to strip down to her birthday suit.
 This news instantly perks up David, but Mama and Papa Walsh just stare at each other in shock and horror.
 Brenda strips off her cape, but has a tight black dress on underneath.
 She then removes that, but has another layer on.
 The audience starts to laugh, and the writer/director looks really pissed off that she's gone so far off script.
 Brenda then starts ad libbing about how maybe masks aren't so bad...and that it's obvious God wants people to be clothed, otherwise he wouldn't have invented sexy lingerie.
 This amuses the audience even more, and Mama and Papa look greatly relieved that she didn't bare all.
 After the show, everyone tells Brenda how great she was...despite the suckiness of the play.
 The writer/director tells Brenda he wants to speak with her privately and angrily asks her what the hell that was, so she explains that her parents were in the audience.
 He describes the changed ending of his play as a travesty, and reminds her that her job was to deliver his lines and take his direction.
 Brenda argues that her version was way funnier and that the audience obviously loved it.
 When he grumps that she turned his play into a farce, she promises to go back to the original script tomorrow...but then he backtracks and tells her not to change a thing, and that she did great.